prakriti-shahi/Bubble-Shooter/README.txt

+A game created by Prakriti Shahi in her freshman year of undergraduate education under the supervision of Professor Parag Chaudhari from the Department of Computer Science and Engineering, IIT Bombay.
+This game was a course project for the course CS101, Computer Programming and Utilization.

 The game has the following features:
 1. The 3 required features:
   a) Modify the bubble movement to incorporate vertical motion such that the bubbles travel in a parabolic path.
 When the ball hits the horizontal ground, it should bounce off the ground.